Kim Ki-chang: Marriage and artistic collaboration

-1970s-1990s
+1970s to 1990s

 Kim Ki-chang's 'Babo sansu' series was an attempt to modernise traditional Korean minhwa (민화, 民畵, genre painting).
 As can be inferred from "babo" the Korean term for "fool," it was an intuitive and humorous take on landscape that appeared as if a fool or a child had painted it.
 The style used simple, cartoon-like forms that emphasised pure and sincere expressions of aesthetics and emotions.
 By this point, his works incorporated highly abstract forms that transcend time and space.
 The dynamic movement that gives life to these landscape paintings is commonly interpreted as Kim Ki-chang's way of expressing sound through brushstrokes in his "world of silence" caused by his hearing disability.

 Later years and legacy

 In his late years, Kim Ki-chang produced works of 'Cheongrok sansu' series and munjado (문자도, 文字圖, letter paintings) and continued to use traditional minhwa references such as sipjangsaeng (십장생, 十長生, Ten Symbols of Longevity) and jangseung (장승, Korean totem poles).
 He was also a passionate advocator for the awareness and welfare of the deaf community in South Korea.

 Kim Ki-chang is regarded as a pioneer in the modernisation of traditional Korean ink and colour painting, and the expansive years of his artistic activities provide insight to the history of Korean modern and contemporary art.
 He is credited for the bold reinterpretation of traditional folk painting and landscape painting, as well as contributing to the rediscovery of Korean identity in art after liberation.
 The stylistic changes in Kim Ki-chang's works reflect such process of exploration of an autonomous Korean identity.
+He was presented with the Inchon Award in 1991.